wls-cicd-on-k8s/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/istio/rolling_migration/canary/README.md

 The following is the steps of ROLLING_MIGRATION/Canary mode upgrade:

 1. provision a new domain(`domain2` in namespace `ns2`) and deploy the new version of web application in it
-1. route new requests to `domain2` incrementally, verify that the requests routed to `domain2` are handled normally
+1. route new requests to `domain2` incrementally, verify that the requests routed to `domain2` are processed correctly
 1. route all the traffic to `domain2`
 1. delete old domain `domain1`